 The team here at Fresh Air and Heat is your one-stop for all your HVAC cooling system needs.
-We offer numerous services from installation, repair, or if you feel like you need a new A/C unit, we got you covered.
+We offer numerous services from installation, to repair, or if you feel like you need a new A/C unit, we got you covered.
 Our team of A/C technician professionals will look at your space and determine what system will work best for your residence.
-The factors we base our decisions on include the size of your space, the area that needs cooling, and how energy efficiency of your A/C unit.
+The factors we base our decisions on including the size of your space, the area that needs cooling, and how energy efficiency of your A/C unit.
 We do this to make sure you get the most bang for your buck and so you can have a unit that will work for many years.
-Call Fresh Air and Heat today to learn more about our AC Installation services.
+Call Fresh Air and Heat today to learn more about our AC Installation in Brevard County, FL.

 Average Life Expectancy

 The average A/C unit will last about 10 to 20 years, depending on how well it has had maintenance, how hard it has had to work, and how frequently it has needed maintenance.
 If your air conditioning unit is beginning to feel the effects of time, it may be time to install a new one.